millerjes37/summit_hip_numbers/README.md

 3. Include `config.toml` and your videos directory
 4. The Nix-built executable is self-contained

-#### Windows (Alternative)
+#### Windows
-1. Build with `.\build_windows.ps1 -SkipGStreamer`
-2. Requires GStreamer installed on target systems
-3. Smaller distribution but less portable
+**Recommended approach:** Use the portable distribution (see above)
+- No dependencies to install on target machines
+- Works on any Windows 10+ computer
+- Simple drag-and-drop deployment